Action Hallucination in Generative Vision-Language-Action Models: Introduction

 \mypara{Contributions} We use largely elementary mathematical tools (topology, measure bounds, and probabilistic arguments) to construct a coherent theory of {action hallucination} that matches the architectural and algorithmic characteristics of modern VLAs.
-This approach connects to classic insights in robotics and leads to a clean formal framework to analyze generative VLAs---the constraints of non-convexity, precision, and compounding errors are foundational to robotics~\cite{LozanoPerez1979,HsuLatombe1999, ross2010efficient} and our contribution is to rigorously study these constraints in the context of modern VLAs.
-Concretely, we contribute: \begin{itemize} \item A \textbf{topological impossibility result} for hallucination-free multi-mode coverage under continuous latent heads, and a quantitative \textbf{isoperimetric lower bound} connecting hallucination to decoder smoothness and mode separation. \item A \textbf{precision-barrier analysis} for contact tasks, including a lower bound and a \textbf{generative precision trilemma} (fold, collapse, or hallucinate), plus a refinement-step tradeoff that clarifies why iterative diffusion/flow-style generation helps. \item A reliability-aware analysis of \textbf{verification-guided planning} for \textbf{long-horizon tasks} that identifies when test-time compute helps, when it cannot, and why adaptive (geometrically amplifying) search is essential under verifier noise. \end{itemize} We also discuss connections to the growing literature of empirical results on VLAs (e.g.,~\cite{black2024pi_0,molmoact,dai2025,jia2024towards} and to practical system design choices, e.g., hybrid discrete-continuous structure for mode selection, iterative refinement for precision, and adaptive verification-guided search for long horizons.
+This approach connects to classic insights in robotics and leads to a clean formal framework to analyze generative VLAs---the constraints of non-convexity, precision, and compounding errors are foundational to robotics~\cite{LozanoPerez1979,HsuLatombe1999, ross2010efficient} and our contribution is to study these constraints in the context of modern VLAs.
+Concretely, we contribute: \begin{itemize}[leftmargin=*,itemsep=0pt,topsep=0pt] \item A \textbf{topological impossibility result} for hallucination-free multi-mode coverage under continuous latent heads, and a quantitative \textbf{isoperimetric lower bound} connecting hallucination to decoder smoothness and mode separation. \item A \textbf{precision-barrier analysis} for contact tasks, including a lower bound and a \textbf{generative precision trilemma} (fold, collapse, or hallucinate), plus a refinement-step tradeoff that clarifies why iterative diffusion/flow-style generation helps. \item A reliability-aware analysis of \textbf{verification-guided planning} for \textbf{long-horizon tasks} that identifies when test-time compute helps and why adaptive search is needed under verifier noise. \end{itemize} Our theoretical analysis complements the growing body of empirical work on VLAs (e.g.,~\cite{black2024pi_0,molmoact,dai2025,jia2024towards}) and helps clarify why VLAs work, as well as when and why they may fail.
+Our focus is {not} to develop new general mathematical theory, but rather, adapt existing tools to analyze the connection between generative models and embodied action generation.
+We discuss connections to recent experimental results and to practical system design choices, e.g., hybrid discrete-continuous structure, iterative refinement, and verification-guided planning.